 Had a tonsilectomy and a three-month slump not kept him out the lineup for 32 games, he easily would have topped 100 walks in 1955.
 (He finished with 95.)
 That ended a run of five straight seasons of 123 or more base-on-balls.
 Yost bounced back with his career-high 151 walks in 1956, and set a somewhat dubious, yet telling, mark: the lowest batting average for a player with an on-base percentage over .400 (.412, to be exact, an amazing 179 points higher than his .233 average.)

 In the field, retrospectively by advanced metrics, he was slightly better than the league average for third basemen.
 He led the league in range factor in 1956, one of two seasons in which he led A.L. third sackers in assists.

 When he retired, he held the record for most games played at third base and most putouts, assists and chances accepted at third.
 (Brooks Robinson later topped those marks.)
 Yost’s 157 games at third in 1952 tied the A.L. record, prior to expansion.

 With Harmon Killebrew ready to take over at third, Calvin Griffith traded Yost to Detroit in December 1958.
 Like Yost, Killebrew didn’t hit for a high average but drew a lot of walks.
-He’s not far behind Yost on the all-time list, but pitchers obviously walked Killebrew because of his Hall-of-Fame home-run power, rather his batting eye.
+He’s not far behind Yost on the all-time list, but pitchers obviously walked Killebrew because of his Hall-of-Fame home-run power, rather than his batting eye.

 Despite Yost leading the league in walks and OBP in each of his two years with the Tigers, Yost was left unprotected for the expansion draft and was selected by the Angels.
 Leading off in the team’s opening game, he was the first player ever to bat for Los Angeles.